 If your skin tends to feel tight after cleansing, applying a toner or essence can help.
 Look for one with calming and hydrating ingredients like rose water, glycerin, or aloe vera.

-- Vitamin C for brightening and antioxidant protection
+- Vitamin C: Commonly used for brightening and fighting environmental stressors

-- Hyaluronic acid for deep hydration
+- Hyaluronic acid: Known for providing hydration

-Apply a few drops and press gently into the skin — do not rub harshly.
+Apply a few drops and press gently into the skin; do not rub harshly.

 4. Moisturize Generously